WISE OWL EXERCISES

 Now add two calculated fields to your dataset as follows:

-The two new fields we'll create, as explained overleaf.
+The two new fields we'll create, as explained below.

 The two new fields should use expressions as follows: